 - 1. Constitution of the People’s Republic of Bangladesh, March 26, 1971, http://bdlaws.minlaw.gov.bd/pdf_part.php?id=367

-- 2. Faheem Hussain and Mohammad SahidUllah, “Mobile Communication and Internet in Bangladesh: Is Privacy at Risk for Youth Population?,” Media Watch, Centre for Communication Studies, 2013.
+- 2. Faheem Hussain and Mohammad SahidUllah, “Mobile and Internet Communication: Privacy Risks for Youth in Bangladesh,” Media Watch, Centre for Communication Studies, 2013, https://mediawatchjournal.in/wp-content/uploads/2019/10/Mobile-and-Inte…

 - 7. Rejaul Karim Byron and Muhammad Zahidul Islam, “Cyber Threat Detection, Response: Govt to install tools for constant watch,” Daily Star, March 29, 2017, http://www.thedailystar.net/frontpage/govt-monitor-online-activities-13….